pgbackrest/pgbackrest/README.md

 ### v0.75: IN DEVELOPMENT: enterprise features: monitoring, throttling, retention period

 * Fixed an issue where archive-copy would fail on an incr/diff backup when hardlink=n.
 In this case the pg_xlog path does not already exist and must be created.
+Reported by Michael Renner

+* Replaced JSON module with JSON::PP which ships with core Perl.

 ### v0.65: Improved resume and restore logging, compact restores